JKU-ICG/AOS/AOS Groundstation/README.md

 - To move a waypoint to  new positions, you can drag and drop the marker by a left mouse click.
 - Removing waypoints works by selecting a waypoint with a left mouse click on the marker and use the "remove waypoint" button.
 You can also remove a waypoint by right clicking on the marker.
 - Input parameters are taken over from previous waypoints by default, except the for GPS coordinates.
--
 - The data can be sent to the server by using the "send waypoints to server" button.
-- Only latest missions are stored.
+- Only the latest missions are stored.
 They can be loaded when no new mission is planned by clicking on "send waypoints to server".
+- Input parameters of the waypoint can be changed when it is selected by clicking on it.

 <div align="center">
 	<video src="https://github.com/JKU-ICG/AOS/assets/83944465/dd64a1d8-44ad-423e-b650-0843ac04bb39" width="400" />